-At some stage, most people run into worrying exclamation marks or question marks denoting missing files.
+At some stage, most people run into worrying exclamation points or question marks denoting missing files.
 These warnings appear when Lightroom can no longer find the photos at their last known location.
 But if Lightroom thinks my photos are missing—how do you fix it?

 Usually, the issue is because you’ve used other software such as Explorer (Windows) or Finder (Mac) to:

 - Delete the photos or folders.